EdineiMZ/EdineiMZ/README.md

  I :heart:COFFEE:coffee: and GAMES :video_game:

-:mortar_board:graduated in technologist in management and entrepreneurship

-:mortar_board: studying Systems Analysis and Development(FIAP)
+:mortar_board: Studying Computer Science (Unoesc)

-:computer: I'm a New Full-Stack Developer!
+:computer: I'am a New Future Full-Stack Developer!
 My goal is to specialize in the field of software development.

 :house_with_garden: I’m from Brazil (São Miguel do Oeste - SC).